mmicire/ETP-Redux/README.md

 ### End of Day Routine:
 - Review the page.
-- Transfer everything into your digital GTD system (OmniFocus, Things, etc.).
+- Transfer everything into your digital GTD system (OmniFocus, Things, etc.) using the inbox checkboxes to show that entry has been captured.
 - Break tasks down, delegate where necessary, and archive the sheet.